lao8n/leet_algos/data_structures/graph.md

 Space complexity = O(E + V)
 Note = only works on weighted graphs with non-negative weights

-Bellman-Ford =
+Bellman-Ford = optimized dynamic programming
+1. rather than a V^2 table of number of edges for rows and shortest path to node in columns instead have just two rows current and previous
+2. in each loop make sure to copy not assign previous to current
+3. further optimise by using at most n-1 loops through single table, bailing if no updates, only works if no constraint on number of edges used
-Note = if n nodes and no negative weight cycle shortest path between two nodes is n-1, if negative weight cycle no solution
+Time complexity = O(V * E) iterate through all vertices and relax every edge Space complexity = O(V) two arrays each of length V Note = if n nodes and no negative weight cycle shortest path between two nodes is n-1, if negative weight cycle no solution. can detect negative weight cycle if nth relaxation produces any lower cost than n-1 (which should be optimal already)

+Shortest Path Faster Algorithm (SPFA) = Bellman-Ford + queue Time complexity = O(V * E) iterate through all vertices and relax every edge Space complexity = O(V) store V vertices